First-order phase-transition on dynamical Lorentz symmetry breaking system: introduction

-The generating functional approach from quantum field theory is used to obtain the effective potential at one loop in terms of one auxiliary $4$-vector field plus the optimized perturbation theory (OPT) method that brings the non-perturbative results to the model.
-The temperature $(T)$ and the chemical potential $(\mu)$ are introduced via Matsubara formalism directly through the time-momentum integral.
-Consequently, the Lorentz symmetry is broken in the model.
-We choose the time-like $4$-vector for our analysis such that, the principle of minimal sensitivity (PMS) and the gap equations are derivative from the effective potential.
-Therefore, we obtain the solutions of these equations for the four cases : (i) $ (T = 0 , \mu = 0)$, (ii) $(T \neq 0 , \mu \neq 0)$, (iii) $ (T \neq 0 , \mu = 0) $, and (iv) $ (T = 0 , \mu \neq 0) $.
-The solutions for the effective potential are discussed, and the correspondent vacuum states are shown numerically in cases (i) and (iii), and analytically in the second case (ii).
-The paper is organized as follows: In the section (\ref{sec2}), the $N$ 4-component fermions model in the presence of a quartic self-interaction is presented, and the effective potential at one-loop is obtained in terms of one-loop momentum integrals.
+The generating functional approach from quantum field theory is used to obtain the effective potential in terms of one auxiliary $4$-vector field plus the optimized perturbation theory (OPT) method that brings the non-perturbative results to the model \cite{Fraga09}.
+The temperature $(T)$ and the chemical potential $(\mu)$ are introduced via Matsubara formalism.
+Consequently, the Lorentz symmetry is broken in the model, and an effective chiral chemical potential is generated under certain conditions.
+We chose the time-like $4$-vector for our analysis such that the principle of minimal sensitivity (PMS) and the gap equations are derivative from the effective potential.
+Therefore, we obtain the solutions of these equations for the four cases : (i) $ (T = 0, \mu = 0)$, (ii) $(T \neq 0, \mu \neq 0)$, (iii) $ (T \neq 0, \mu = 0) $, and (iv) $ (T = 0, \mu \neq 0) $.
+The solutions for the effective potential are discussed, and the correspondent vacuum states are shown numerically in cases (i) and (iii) and analytically in the second case (ii).
+The paper is organized as follows: In the section (\ref{sec2}), the $N$ 4-component fermions model in the presence of a quartic self-interaction is presented, and the effective potential is obtained in terms of momentum integrals.
 In the section (\ref{sec3}), the PMS and GAP equations are evaluated in the vacuum states, and the effective potential is studied for the case $(T=0,\mu=0)$ with the subsection (\ref{subsec3}).
 We introduce the temperature and chemical potential through the momentum integrals in the section (\ref{sec4}).
 This section is subdivided into three subsections: The first subsection (\ref{subsec41}) is for $(T\neq0,\mu=0)$, and the second one (\ref{subsec42}) is for $(T = 0,\mu \neq 0)$.
-We discuss the phase diagrams in the third subsection (\ref{subsec43}).
+The third subsection discusses the phase diagrams (\ref{subsec43}).
+The section \ref{discuss} presents the discussion of the results and some possible applications.
 Finally, the conclusions are considered in the section (\ref{sec5}).
-The useful integrals in the paper are shown in the appendix (\ref{appe}).
-We use the natural units $\hbar=c=k_{B}=1$, and the Minkowski metric is $\eta^{\mu \nu}= \mbox{diag} (+1,-1,-1,-1)$ for throughout this work.
+The useful integrals in the paper are shown in Appendix A and B. We use the natural units $\hbar=c=k_{B}=1$, and the Minkowski metric is $\eta^{\mu \nu}= \mbox{diag} (+1,-1,-1,-1)$ for throughout this work.